nish-d/ParanormalDistribution/Report_prep.md

 On other aux data.
 We are already capturing

 1.  subzone level target price/sq ft
-2.  property level target price/sq ft
+2.  property_name, address level target price/sq ft
+3. Label encode property type
+4. One hot encode furnishing, tenure
+5. Subtract built year from 2022

 Does it then make sense to include data on schools etc in proximity to the location?